gonodono/adbsms/README.md

 ## Overview

-The app offers two levels of access to the SMS Provider.
+The app offers two levels of access to the SMS Provider:

-+ **Basic queries:** Requesting the `READ_SMS` permission directly
++ Read-only, by acquiring the `READ_SMS` permission.

-  This read-only option is the most straightforward of the two.
-On Marshmallow and above, however, you'll be able to view only _inbox_ and _sent_ messages.
+  This option is the most straightforward of the two.
+However, on Marshmallow and above, you will be able to view only _inbox_ and _sent_ messages.

-+ **Full access:** Temporarily setting adbsms as the default SMS app
++ Full access, by assuming the default SMS app role.

   This option will grant you full read and write access on each applicable version, but all messaging functionality will be broken while adbsms is the